DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 <div class="description"><p>Ahead, the trees to the north break, revealing a grassy field.
 The tall grasses sway in the chill air, the field stretching until it reaches the shores of a dark, distant lake.
 Fog clings to the shoreline.
 Even from a distance, you can hear the faint sound of water lapping against the rocks.</p></div>

-If [[Non-Player Characters#Ireena Kolyana|Ireena]] is with the party, she freezes and asks the players if the party can take a quick detour across the field to the lake.
+If [[dnd/strahd-reloaded/Appendices/Non-Player Characters#Ireena Kolyana|Ireena]] is with the party, she freezes and asks the players if the party can take a quick detour across the field to the lake.
 If asked, she notes only that the lake seems strangely familiar.

 Lake Zarovich is as described in <span class="citation">L. Lake Zarovich (p.
 38)</span>, but without the beached rowboats or Bluto's boat visible.

 Upon arriving at the shore of the lake, Ireena notes with trepidation that it appears to be the same lake that she has seen in her dreams.
 (If she hasn't already shared it, Ireena tells the story of her dream, described in [[#C4d.
 The Dancing Fire]] above.)

 Ireena is certain, however, that she has never visited this lake with Ismark and her father, Kolyan.
 She is uncertain of the implications, but becomes lost in thought if a player reminds her that her father found her wandering the Old Svalich Woods as a child.

 # C11.
 The Werewolf's Hunt
 As the players continue down the road, read: